Myth 1.: Little or no methane is venting in the Arctic, so there's nothing to worry about.

 Myth 6.: Methane has a short lifetime in the atmosphere.
 It will be broken down in a few years, so we don't have to worry about it.

-The IPCC figure of 12 years does take into account the fact that methane extends its own lifetime by depleting hydroxyl.
+The IPCC figures do take into account the fact that methane extends its own lifetime by depleting hydroxyl.
 However, this is an average figure.
 Large abrupt releases will overwhelm the system, especially in the Arctic where there is already very little hydroxyl present.

 http://www.mpg.de/5050963/atmosphere_self-cleaning

-Large emissions extend the lifetime of all the methane that is present in the atmosphere.
+Large emissions extend the lifetime of all the methane that is present in the atmosphere, especially locally, as in case of large abrupt release in the Arctic.
+Hydroxyl levels in the Arctic are very low.
 Methane can remain active in the Arctic for decades at a very high warming potential, while the resulting summer warming (when the sun doesn't set) is likely to keep triggering further methane releases in the Arctic.

 Myth 7.: Methane is only 20 or 21 times as potent as carbon dioxide.

-Since that time, Shindell and others have improved methane's GWP by including direct and indirect effects, increasing the GWP of methane to 105 over 20 years.
+In 2009, Shindell and others further improved methane's GWP by including both direct and indirect effects, increasing methane's GWP to 105 over 20 years.

 http://www.sciencemag.org/content/326/5953/716.full (Shindell, 2009)